XYGalaxy/Airoam/README.md

 ## Project Video
 [5-Minute Demo Video | AIROAM](https://www.youtube.com/watch?v=7JBjwC4-oGs)

+Welcome to the final demo video of AIROAM, a revolutionary AI-powered travel planning platform.
+In this video, our diverse team from Finland 🇫🇮, France 🇫🇷, and the Netherlands 🇳🇱 gives you a comprehensive walkthrough of AIROAM and its capabilities.
+Whether you’re a planner or spontaneous traveler, AIROAM instantly generates personalized travel recommendations based on your interests, preferences, and budget.
+It’s fast, fun, and most importantly, designed to make travel planning feel like discovering, not a chore.

+Watch to see how AI helps create a seamless travel experience and how we built this innovative tool with AI at every step of the process.
+From planning to discovering new destinations, AIROAM is here to transform your travel journey.

+Key Features:
+Personalized travel recommendations based on your interests and personality

+No more endless tabs, just quick and efficient itineraries

+Built with AI at every level, from the frontend to the backend

+Designed to make travel planning feel like inspiration, not a hassle

+We also dive into the development process, challenges we faced, and how AI played a central role in building AIROAM.
+It's not just a tool — it’s a blueprint for how human-AI collaboration can shape the future.

 ## Team Members
 Josie Zhang (@Josie0316), Zhen Qi (@zqi4869), Xinyue Gao (@XYGalaxy)